john-itcsolutions/cheirrs/README.md

 To tackle a full Kubernetes installation locally, ideally you would need a 32 GB RAM (minimum); 250 GB SSD; + HDD: PC (x86_64). eg an Extreme Gaming Computer.
 If you intend to include Machine Learning/AI capabilities, your Kubeflow installation will go much more easily with an 8 core Host processor rather than a 4 core one.
 You really need an Accelerator NVIDIA GPU of at least 10GB vRAM.
 ITCSA is using a 24GB NVIDIA Tesla K80.

 The following figure represents the 'betrieb' controller with its 'werk' model, as opposed to 'lernenmaschine', the other model, on 'lernenmaschine' controller (based on microk8s).
-We install the Kubeflow model first.
+We install the Kubeflow (lernenmaschine) model first.

 We base initial development such as this locally.
 It's cheaper!